Code-Institute-Submissions/krisztina-szabo-personal-portfolio/README.md

 #### Homepage

 * When you open my portfolio website, you can see on each page the menu with Fontawesome icons.
-  * If you hover, the section changes the background to green.
+  * If you `hover`, the section changes the background to green.
 The same thing happens if you move your cursor to my portrait picture or any of the buttons.
 * In the background, you can see a picture, which covers the whole page.
 * You can jump to Get In touch form (via I have and idea button), to About me page (via Tell me more success button) and you can also download my printable CV by clicking on Download my CV button.
 * Below the success buttons, you can connect me on social media accounts (Facebook and LinkedIn) or You can visit my GitHub repositories.